ethicalhcb/emailnator-sdk/README.md

 # Emailnator Unofficial SDK

-Emailnator Unofficial SDK is a Unofficial SDK interface for generating email addresses and reading emails.
-Please use it responsibly and ethically.
+Emailnator SDK is a Unofficial interface for generating email addresses and reading emails.

 > **Please note that I am not responsible for the usage of this program.
 Use it responsibly and ethically.**